GPR-EP/Amazon/ReadMe.txt

-This is my first file in github .Includes Hello World . java
+This is m........y first file in github .Includes Hello World . java